Is this Program Right for You?

 Housing and Meals

-Partner University program students are responsible for making housing arrangements directly with SOAS and meal arrangements independently.
+Students are responsible for applying and paying for housing arrangements directly with SOAS and meal arrangements independently.
 The main student residence at SOAS is Dinwiddy House which provides accommodation for 500 undergraduate students.
 It offers purpose built, self-catering accommodation which features individual study-bedrooms with en-suite facilities, telephone and internet cabling.
-Six or seven roosm are clustered around a shared kitchen.
+Six or seven rooms are typically clustered around a shared kitchen.
 Students can cook for themselves, choose to eat on campus or in one of the many cafes or restaurants nearby.

-More information on accommodation at SOAS can be found on their website.
+More information on accommodation can be found at the SOAS website

 There are two kinds of visas available to students studying in the UK: the Short Term Study visa and the Tier 4 Student visa.
 Each visa type has different requirements and stipulations.
 More visa guidance will be provided after acceptance to the program.
 Each student is responsible for applying and obtaining the appropriate visa.